 Once your partner knows that their feelings matter, they will feel included and will be less defensive.
 Understanding how they feel will help you see your relationship from their perspective.
-After all, isn’t it what the relationship is about?
-Now that you had a chance to be heard and understood create the same opportunity for your partner.
+After all, isn’t this what a relationship is about?
+Now that you had a chance to be heard and understood, create the same opportunity for your partner.

 Here’s how you can make sure that you are on the same page with your long-distance partner:

-If both you and your partner were able to share your feelings, you’ve done the most challenging part.
+If you and your partner managed to share your feelings, you’ve done the most challenging part.
 Now, that you have heard each other and connect at heart, it’s time to work things out.
 In the spirit of sharing and understanding, your partner also needs to express their thoughts and doubts.

 Here’s how you can understand your partner’s view, worries and concerns about your relationship:

-- Use the list you made in step 1 to share what’s bothering you regarding the relationship and the long-distance.
+- Use the list you made in step 1 to share what’s bothering you regarding your relationship and the long-distance.

 - Ask them to say it back to you, so you know they heard you correctly.